 Most professionals use AI to produce outputs — write this email, summarize this document, draft this proposal.
 High-productivity professionals also use AI as a thinking partner before and during the work itself.
 They ask AI to challenge their reasoning, identify weaknesses in their plans, suggest alternatives they have not considered, and stress-test their assumptions.

 This thinking-partner use case is often more valuable than the writing-assistant use case.
 A proposal that went through AI stress-testing before it was written is stronger than one that was written and then checked.
-A decision that was explored through AI analysis before it was made is better informed than one analyzed afterward.
+Try prompts like: "I'm planning to do X. What are the three most likely ways this could go wrong?" or "I believe Y. What is the strongest argument against this view?"

 3. Building Personal AI Workflows for Recurring Tasks

-A personal AI workflow is simply a documented prompt template — or series of prompt templates — that you have refined over multiple iterations to reliably produce the output you need for a specific task.
-Store these templates in a document, a notes app, or a tool like Notion.
+A personal AI workflow is simply a documented prompt template — or series of templates — refined over multiple iterations to reliably produce the output you need.
+Store these in a document or notes app.
 The first time you tackle a task with AI, expect to iterate.
-The fifth time, you should be starting from a proven template and finishing in minutes what used to take an hour.
+The fifth time, you should be finishing in minutes what used to take an hour.
+This compounding effect is why professionals who have been using AI intensively for six months dramatically outpace those just getting started.

 4. Separating Generation from Editing

 Instead, generate a complete draft with AI first.
-Get the full structure, all the content, the entire argument or narrative on the page.
+Get the full structure, all the content, the entire argument on the page.
 Then switch into editing mode: evaluate, restructure, refine, and add the specific insights and judgment that only you can contribute.
 This generate-then-edit approach is typically 3–5x faster than hybrid co-writing and produces better results because you are working with a complete draft rather than trying to improve a fragment in isolation.

 5. Closing the Feedback Loop

-AI systems improve with feedback — and so does your use of them.
+AI systems improve with use — and so does your use of them.
 The professionals who improve most rapidly at AI-assisted work are those who explicitly analyze why a particular output worked or failed, then update their approach.
 When an AI draft is particularly good, save the prompt.
-When output is disappointing, diagnose whether the problem was insufficient context, unclear instructions, or a genuine capability limit — then address the root cause.
+When output is disappointing, diagnose the root cause.
+Treat your AI workflow as something you are always improving, not a fixed method.

 AI Productivity Across Knowledge Work Functions